Insmed Reports Second Quarter 2020 Financial Results and Provides Business Update

 - Total revenue for the second quarter ended June 30, 2020, was $42.5 million, comprising U.S. net sales of $41.0 million and ex-U.S. net sales of $1.5 million.
 This compares to total revenue of $30.0 million for the second quarter of 2019.

-- Cost of product revenues (excluding amortization of intangible assets) was $4.9 million for the second quarter of 2019.
+- Cost of product revenues (excluding amortization of intangible assets) was $10.0 million for the second quarter of 2020, compared to $4.9 million for the second quarter of 2019.

-- During the second quarter of 2019, Insmed completed a public offering of 10.7 million new shares of common stock that resulted in net cash proceeds of $261.2 million, after deducting underwriting discounts and commissions and other offering-related expenses.
+- During the second quarter of 2020, Insmed completed a public offering of 11,155,000 shares of common stock, including 1,455,000 shares issued pursuant to the exercise in full of the underwriters' option to purchase additional shares, that resulted in net cash proceeds of $245.9 million, after deducting underwriting discounts and other offering-related expenses.